john-nanney/iptabs/README.markdown

 Untrusted Networks/Addresses
 ----------------------------

-Problematic networks or hosts can be dropped.
-One host or network may be specified with each invocation.
+Problematic networks or hosts can be blacklisted.
+Multiple hosts or networks may be specified with each invocation.
 IPv4 and IPv6 are both supported.

 For example, some spammer is throwing traffic at the mail server from 192.168.1.1

-    iptabs --drop 192.168.1.1/32
+    iptabs --blacklist 192.168.1.1/32

 Or the spammer controls a whole network

-    iptabs --drop 192.168.1.0/24
+    iptabs --blacklist 192.168.1.0/24

+To block multiple combinations of hosts and networks use commas

+    iptabs --blacklist 192.168.1.2/32,192.168.2.0/24,10.0.0.0/8

+The black list may be stored in a file, one per line, in CIDR notation as above.
+The file may have blank lines or comments.
+Comments are any line starting with a pound sign.

+    iptabs --blacklist-file blacklist.txt

 This is hardly practical for spam blocking, but it is useful in other scenarios.

+The blacklist chain is dynamic, so it may be modified without recreating the entire firewall.
+To easily add a host or network

+    iptabs --badguy 192.168.1.5/32

+The bad guy option can also take multiple hosts and networks separated by commas.
+This is for use from some monitoring software that detects bad things, such as a root login attempt on a server that does not allow root to login directly.

 DOS/DDOS Protection
 -------------------